 The community research programme that is proposed will do much to reveal the history of the textile industry at parish level; it will enable volunteers will develop new skills; and it will widen engagement with the industrial heritage of Wales, especially among under-represented BAME communities."

-Please fill in your contact details and interest in "Feedback" and one of the team will get back to you as soon as we can.
+We would be delighted to hear from you - please share your interest and fill in your contact details on "Feedback" and one of the team will get back to you as soon as we can.